 The dividend yield is a way to measure how much cash flow you are getting for each rupee invested in an equity position.
-In the absence of any capital gains, a dividend is treated as the return on investment of stock.
+In the absence of any capital gains, dividends are treated as the return on stock investment.

-Investors can be classified as growth-oriented and value-oriented investors.
-The former invests in growing companies and expect returns in the form of capital appreciation as the company grows exponentially.
-Value-oriented investors, on the other hand, expect stable returns in the form of dividends along with capital appreciation over a long period.
+Investors can be classified as growth-oriented and value-oriented investors, where the former invests in growing companies and expects returns in the form of capital gains as the company grows over time.
+Value-oriented investors, on the other hand, expect stable returns in the form of dividends along with capital gains over the long term.
 The dividend yield ratio is highly useful for value-oriented investors.

 Dividend Yield Ratio = Dividend Per Share/Market Value Per Share

 In the simplest form of calculation, you can take the amount of dividend per share and divide it with the market value per share to get the dividend yield ratio.

 However, companies tend to announce the dividends as gross dividends distributed.
 In that case, it will have to be divided by the outstanding common stock in that year.
 The market value of the share is taken as the one at the end of the tenure in question.